lnalborczyk/resources/README.md

 # A list of resources for students, collaborators (and myself)

 A list of useful resources for a modern, transparent and reproducible scientific workflow.
 These resources cover many stages of the scientific process from designing an experimental procedure to writing a report and collaborating with others.
 This list will be continuously updated.
 However, this list is not intended to be exhaustive.
-Rather, it aims to provide only a few essential resources for each section, in order to get acquainted with the topic.
+Instead, it aims to provide only a minimal set of essential resources to get acquainted with the topic (not more than five per secction).

 ## Open science, a transparent and reproducible workflow